pabloperfer/devops-test/docs/architecture.md

 * Parameter `DESTROY=true` fully tears down both Helm release and Terraform stack.

+### Shared Library Design

+The pipeline uses a Jenkins Shared Library defined in `shared-lib/vars/` to separate key CI/CD logic into reusable steps.

+Each core stage (e.g., Docker build, Terraform apply, Helm deploy) is implemented as a Groovy script.
+This helps maintain a clean Jenkinsfile and enables better reuse across pipelines.

+In production scenarios, the shared library would likely be extracted into a standalone Git repository and versioned independently.

 ---

 ## 6  Ingress & AWS Load Balancer Controller